ACT with the Nurse Liaisons

 *A Note on Language

 Addiction medicine is constantly evolving, requiring healthcare workers to incorporate new care models to curb our overdose crisis.
 Nurses play a vital role in ensuring these patients receive the right care during their stay.
 ACT's Nurse Liaison Program trains nurses to be addiction champions, expanding addiction care capacity through our hospital.
-Through didactics and on-the-ward training and continuing education, the program empowers nurses.
+Through didactics, on-the-ward training, and continuing education this program empowers nurses.
 Learn more about the Nurse Liaisons (hyperlink).

 Image Collage